India says it has reached a deal with China to ease four-year crisis at disputed border

 India and China share a 3,488km border that runs from Ladakh in the west to Arunachal Pradesh in the east.
 China holds a large piece of territory called the Aksai Chin in Ladakh that it won during the 1962 war with India and claims Arunachal as part of the province of Tibet.

-While Mr Misri did not elaborate whether it would lead to the withdrawal of the tens of thousands of soldiers from Ladakh, the agreement could pave the way towards easing tensions.
+While Mr Misri did not elaborate whether the deal would lead to the withdrawal of the tens of thousands of soldiers from Ladakh, it could pave the way towards easing tensions.

 Although India and China have pulled back some forces from the Pangong Tso Lake and the Galwan Valley in recent years, they have stayed put in other strategic areas, with ongoing talks focused on further troop disengagement.